-When I was in middle school, I can remember taking full advantage of the fruit trees we had in our yard (I haven't always lived in Minnesota).
+When I was in middle school, I can remember taking full advantage of the fruit trees we had in our yard (haven't always lived in the Minnesota tundra).
 We had quite the selection.
 Oranges, grapefruits, lemons, limes, tangerines, tangelos.
 In addition to eating and drinking large quantities of fruit, I would often do things like put together an elaborate fruit juice stand or come up with a creative multi-fruit popsicle.
 I miss those fruit trees!
-Now all I have in my yard is snow for half the year and grass for the other half.
+Now all I have in my yard is snow.

 When this recipe popped up, I was taken back to those days of abundant fruit.
 I felt like a kid again as I filled up the ice cube trays and eagerly waited for the popsicles to freeze.